jstabille/BikeSharing/README.md

 ## Results

-Throughout this analysis I wanted to answer the following questions:
+Throughout this analysis the following questions will be properly answered:

 1. How long do users bike for?
 2. Who is using the bikes?